How to Make a Contouche

 When this most elegant of 18th century dresses first appeared in the 1710s, it resembled a wrapping gown.
 It had no waist and there were no fastenings as it was pulled over the head.
-The front was sewn closed, bound with ribbon all down its front, or left hanging open.
+The front was sewn closed from the waist down, bound with ribbon all down its front, or left hanging open.
 Contouches were worn as deshabillé or undress, i.e. informal day wear.
 Sleeves had relatively simple cuffs of a rectangular shape with 2-3 pleats to make them narrower at the nick of the elbow.

 Until the 1740s, the contouche gradually developed a waist, opened in front, became more decorated and, like all dresses, wider.
 By the middle of the century, the contouche had developed variations that could be worn for formal off-court occasions, e.g. weddings and soirées.
 Sleeves now were decorated with double and triple flounces, not counting the lace flounces attached to the chemise sleeves.